 After installation finished, click Verify Setup to bind the individual's phone to your online FamiGuard account.

-Step 3: After completing all the above steps, you will be brought to a web control panel and can monitor the messages of on WhatsApp.
+Step 3: After completing all the above steps, you will be brought to a web control panel and can monitor the messages on WhatsApp by clicking "Chats."

 Other popular parental control apps for WhatsApp monitoring include: